 *Any action that violates the Student Conduct Policy and Due Process Procedure is also subject to review under that policy.

 As a public institution, HFC operates under the guidelines of Federal Public Act 101-226, entitled Drug Free Schools and Campuses, passed in 1990.
 This law states that students must be informed of the College’s rules and sanctions relative to drugs and must be informed of health risks related to the use of drugs and of counseling assistance available at HFC.

 Use, possession, or distribution of alcoholic beverages and drugs is forbidden on the campus of HFC.
 Persons appearing on campus while under the influence of alcoholic beverages, narcotics, and other dangerous drugs, except as expressly permitted by law, will be subject to disciplinary and/or legal action.

 Possession, consumption, sale, or purchase of any controlled substance, which is illegal under state or federal law, is prohibited on the campus of HFC.

 Disciplinary action may consist of payment of fines, verbal reprimand, restitution of damages, restriction of privileges, disciplinary probation, suspension, dismissal, and/or notation on the student’s record of dismissal or suspension.

-Brochures are available in the Counseling Office located in the Learning Resources Center.
-Anyone with questions should call 313-845-9611 or 845-9612.
+Brochures are available in the HFC Counseling Office, located in Rm.
+A-117 of the Learning Resources Center (Building A on the main campus).
+Anyone with questions should call 313-845-9611 or 313-845-9612.